 In almost any given neighborhood in Seoul (and beyond) you’ll find multiple cafes of all different shapes and sizes.
-The rise of South Korea’s cafe culture is a particularly interesting story and aligns closely with the country’s uncanny ability to have its modern culture become a popular interest to foreigners all across the globe.
+The rise of South Korea’s cafe culture is a particularly interesting story.
+It aligns closely with the country’s uncanny ability to have its modern culture become a popular interest worldwide.
 In South Korea, cafes are much more than a one-stop-shop for a hot or cold beverage.
-Rather they act as safe havens for students needing a study space, foreigners lacking wifi, and friends seeking refuge from long-stretches of walking or shopping.
-This article excavates the history of coffee in this country (and its people’s affinity for it) and, in turn, explores different aspects of the rise of South Korea’s cafe culture.
+Rather, they act as safe havens for students needing a study space, tourists needing Internet, and friends needing a rest.
+This article excavates the history of coffee in Korea and explores the rise of South Korea’s cafe culture.

 A brief history

-Given South Korea’s vast, and ever-growing, consumption of coffee it might be surprising to hear that industry is still relatively young compared to many other countries.
-According to coffee aficionados, King Gojong was the first person in Korea to have coffee in the late 1890s, served to him by the Russian consort.
-At the turn of the twentieth century, coffee, a rare commodity, was seen exclusively as a western luxury.
-While a handful of dabangs (다방, coffee shop) existed in the first half of the 1900s, it was really in the 1950s, after the Korean War, when they became a more common establishment in Seoul.
-Indeed, during this time dabangs (which can also be understood as the Korean equivalent of a European parlor) became an elite location in which coffee, an expensive import, was served to those with political and monetary capital.
+Given South Korea’s vast and ever-growing, consumption of coffee, the industry is still relatively young compared to many other countries.
+According to coffee aficionados, King Gojong was the first person in Korea to have coffee in the late 1890s.
+Although, it wasn’t until the 1950s, after the Korean War, when dabangs (다방, parlors) became a more common establishment in Seoul.
+Indeed, during this time, dabangs served coffee, an expensive import, to the elite.

 Modern cafe culture

-Indeed, cafes are no exception to South Korea’s obsession with aesthetic beauty and pleasure.
-Cafes, regardless of their size, often meet a certain aesthetic standard (even if the cafe is a literal hole in the wall, the wall will be expertly groomed for photo-taking).
-The importance of aesthetics is perhaps best illustrated by the cafe, Zapangi, that was popularized a couple of years ago because of the pink vending machine that served in lieu of a door.
-Albeit, aesthetics are often prioritized before of the flavor profile of coffee and customers are often expected to pay an expensive price-tag to enjoy the ambiance.
-That being said, the coffee industry continues to welcome newcomers who have begun to focus more intently on roasting their own beans or reintroducing the artistry to brewing coffee.
+Cafes are no exception to South Korea’s obsession with aesthetic beauty and pleasure.
+Regardless of their size, they often meet a certain aesthetic standard.
+Cafe Zapangi perhaps best illustrates the importance of aesthetics, with a pink vending machine standing in lieu of a door.
+Albeit, aesthetics are often prioritized before the flavor profile of coffee.
+Customers are often expected to pay an expensive price-tag to enjoy the ambiance.
+However, the coffee industry continues to welcome newcomers roasting their own beans or reintroducing the artistry to brewing coffee.

-Amongst South Korea’s other cultural exports, such as K-pop or K-dramas, cafe culture can shrink in comparison.
-However, it symbolizes modernity in South Korea and the continued gentrification that the country sees.
-Even aspects of the traditional dabangs are reflected in South Korea’s modern cafe culture.
-Traditional hanoks (한옥) have been preserved and restored to serve as either teahouses or coffee shops, allowing for foreigners and Koreans alike to experience a physical space in which history and modernity meet.
-On that note, the next article will focus on the different cafes that can be found in Seoul and will provide a whittled down list of Seoul’s best cafes and the future of the coffee industry in South Korea.
+Cafe culture symbolizes modernity in South Korea and the continued gentrification that the country sees.
+Although, modern cafes still reflect traditional dabangs in Korea.
+It’s common to see traditional hanoks (한옥) restored as tea houses or coffee shops, creating a space in which history and modernity meet.
+On that note, the next article will focus on the different cafes that can be found in Seoul and will provide a short list of Seoul’s best cafes and the future of the coffee industry in South Korea.

 Author: H.W.
 Nam